 Calcitriol circulates in the blood and helps to regulate the amount of calcium and phosphate nutrients in the body which are essential nutrients in the optimal function of the neuromuscular (nerves and muscles) and immune systems.

 Health experts say that vitamin D deficiency is the most severe of the vitamin deficiencies.
-There an estimated 1 billion people worldwide who have vitamin D deficiency or insufficiency.
+There an estimated 1 billion people worldwide who have the deficiency or insufficiency.

-A lack of vitamin D can lead to muscle weakness, bone deformities in children (rickets), and a weakening of the bones in adults (osteomalacia).
+A lack of it can lead to muscle weakness, bone deformities in children (rickets), and a weakening of the bones in adults (osteomalacia).
 Osteomalacia has also been shown to be associated with isolated or general bone pain.

-A blood test is the most reliable way to detect if you are deficient in vitamin D.
+A blood test is the most reliable way to detect if you are deficient.

-Who is at Risk of Vitamin D Deficiency?
+Who is at Risk of Vit D Deficiency?

 Some people who have little or no exposure to sunlight are at risk of developing vitamin D deficiency.
 People with darker skin are also less likely to receive adequate sunlight intake of vitamin D due to the levels of melanin in the skin which block the sun’s ultraviolet rays.